FailAcademy/learning/adp-london/_lessons/week-04/01a-introducing-postgres.md

 * How are Link Tables implemented.
 * Why are link tables necessary in order to define n:n relationships between columns in our database?
-* WHat are the many to many relationships in our project application's database?
+* What are the many to many relationships in our project application's database?

----

-## Exercise 4

-Installing and setting up PostgreSQL and a GUI for working with your database is complicated.
-Take some time now to capture the steps for installing and setting up PostgreSQL on your local machine.

 ---